Ethanol as a transportation fuel

-The most common use of ethanol as a fuel is in mixtures of motor gasoline.
-Most of the gasoline sold in the United States contains some fuel ethanol.
-The exact amount may vary by region.
+The most common use of ethanol as a fuel is as fuel ethanol in mixtures of finished motor gasoline.
+Most of the gasoline sold in the United States contains some ethanol.
+The exact amount may vary by region and season of the year.
 In general, the ethanol content of motor gasoline does not exceed 10% by volume.
-Gasoline with 10% ethanol content is referred to as E10, and gasoline with 15% ethanol content is called E15.
-All gasoline vehicles can use E10.
-Currently, only light-duty vehicles with a model year 2001 or newer can use E15.

 Nearly all gasoline sold in the United States contains ethanol.

 Source: Stock photography (copyrighted)

 Pump label required for E15.

 While all models of vehicles sold in the Unites States can use E10, currently, only light-duty vehicles with a model year 2001 or newer can use gasoline blends higher than E10 unless they are a flexible-fuel (flex-fuel) vehicle.
 Flex-fuel vehicles can run on any mixture of ethanol and gasoline up to E85.
 Flex-fuel vehicles may be identified by a badge or plaque on the body of the vehicle with terms such as E85, Flex Fuel, or FFV.

 Typical E85 badge used to identify flexible fuel vehicles in the United States

 Because ethanol contains about 67% of the energy content of gasoline per gallon, use of ethanol blends results in decreased vehicle fuel economy (miles traveled per gallon).
 Vehicle fuel economy may decrease by about 3% when using E10.